Scaling can refer to a few things.

 2. View the current number of pods#

-As was in the networking section you will see the total number of pods available for the microservice by counting the number of colored boxes.
+As was in the above section you will see the total number of pods available for the microservice by counting the number of colored boxes.
 In this case we have only one.
 This can be verified through the web console or from the CLI.

 You can use the following command to see the running microservice pods only: